aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/nation/shalom/prayer-of-praise-for-tsar-alexander-ii-emancipator-of-the-serfs-of-the-russian-empire-1861.html.md

-Today <strong>a king</strong> will establish a land of Law and Justice, Today is proclaimed in every province of Russia a Manifesto that our father, <strong>our king</strong>, the compassionate one, gave with the consent of the nobles of the people, decreeing for the slaves acquired as chattel property by their masters to be granted their freedom according to rightful regulations.
+Today <strong>a king</strong> will establish a land of Law and Justice, Today is proclaimed in every province of Russia a Manifesto given by our father, <strong>our king</strong>, the compassionate one, with the consent of the nobles of the people, decreeing that the slaves acquired as chattel property by their masters are to be granted their freedom according to rightful regulations.
 </div></td></tr>